X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Experiments

 \subsection{Qualitative Results}

-\paragraph{Large-Scale Scene Generation.} The upper part of Figure~\ref{fig:vis_largescale} presents the large-scale scene generation results.
-By iteratively applying consistency-aware outpainting, {\method} effectively extends local regions into coherent and large-scale driving scenes.
-Furthermore, the generated scenes can be reconstructed into 3D representations, enabling novel view synthesis and supporting downstream perception tasks.
-Please refer to the Appendix for additional qualitative results.
+\paragraph{Large-Scale Scene Generation.} The upper part of Figure~\ref{fig:vis_largescale} showcases large-scale scene generation results.
+By iteratively applying consistency-aware outpainting, {\method} effectively expands local regions into coherent, large-scale driving scenes.
+The generated scenes can be further reconstructed into 3D representations, enabling view rendering and supporting downstream perception tasks.
+Beyond static environments, our pipeline also produces temporally coherent multi-view videos (see Sec.~\ref{sec:video} and Fig.~\ref{fig:vis_video} for qualitative and quantitative results).

 \paragraph{User-Prompted Generation and Editing.} The lower part of Figure~\ref{fig:vis_largescale} demonstrates the flexibility of {\method} in interactive scene generation, supporting both user-prompted generation and geometric editing.
 Users can provide high-level prompts (e.g., "create a busy intersection"), which are processed to generate corresponding layouts and scene content.
 Furthermore, given an existing scene, users can specify editing intents (e.g., “remove the parked car”) or adjust low-level geometric attributes.
 Our pipeline updates the scene graph accordingly and regenerates the scene through conditional diffusion.